 Five ways we can transition faster, together

-Having spoken to many of DNV GL’s customers throughout this thought-provoking series, here we speak with two of our colleagues.
-CEO of DNV GL - Energy Ditlev Engel, and Vice President Technology & Innovation, Lucy Craig, provide their insights based on the ‘five calls to action’ in DNV GL’s 2020 Conclusions report, part of the Transition Faster Together series.
+Having spoken to many of DNV’s customers throughout this thought-provoking series, here we speak with two of our colleagues.
+CEO of DNV - Energy Ditlev Engel, and Vice President Technology & Innovation, Lucy Craig, provide their insights based on the ‘five calls to action’ in DNV’s 2020 Conclusions report, part of the Transition Faster Together series.

-Having spoken to many of DNV GL’s customers throughout this great series, in this final episode we stay closer to home and speak with two of our colleagues.
-CEO of DNV GL – Energy, Ditlev Engel, and Vice President of Technology & Innovation, Lucy Craig, provide their insights based on the five calls to action in DNV GL’s 2020 conclusion report, part of the Transition Faster Together series.
+Having spoken to many of DNV’s customers throughout this great series, in this final episode we stay closer to home and speak with two of our colleagues.
+CEO of DNV – Energy, Ditlev Engel, and Vice President of Technology & Innovation, Lucy Craig, provide their insights based on the five calls to action in DNV’s 2020 conclusion report, part of the Transition Faster Together series.

 We are 2,100 people in BA Energy focussing on this, helping and supporting governments, investors, consumers, everybody involved in the energy transition.
 And it’s a huge thing to tackle, but we are working diligently every single day across the globe.